Wilderness: n. A dry, hot place; a wild, isolated, barren, place; an obscure or unknown place; a deserted, desolate place.

 First, I want to point out what should be rather obvious: Jesus didn’t end up in the wilderness by accident, or because He was “outside” the will of God for his life, because He had sinned and was being punished, because He had mistakenly wandered into the wrong place.
 NO!
 Jesus was in the wilderness because God the Holy Spirit led Him there.

-I’m not certain if I can “prove” the point, but it seems to me from the biblical record that we are also led by the Holy Spirit into the wilderness experiences of our mortal lives.
+I’m not certain if I can “prove” the point, but it seems to me from the biblical record that we are also led by Holy Spirit into the wilderness experiences of our mortal lives.
 Yes, we may end up in the wilderness because of sin or wrongdoing, or by prideful rebellion, or by turning our back on God, or for some similar reason.
 But it seems that we are actually in our wildernesses because God the Holy Spirit leads us there.
 Oh, He may be orchestrating our wilderness experiences from behind the scenes, so to speak—not leading us directly—but leading us there, nonetheless.

 Second, we must understand that—just as Jesus did—we will always encounter Satan in our own wilderness experiences.
-But, please remember that Satan is merely a limited tool, an instrument, in the overall plans and purposes of God for his children.
+But, please remember that Satan is merely a limited tool, an instrument, in the overall purposes of God for his children.
 Satan does not appear by accident in our wilderness experiences; He shows up only because God has “sent” him there so he can be used as an instrument by God to test and try us just as he did Jesus.

 And, we must deal with Satan in exactly the same way Jesus did.
 We combat Satan’s conniving, scheming strategies by quoting to Him ALOUD the Scriptures, the Living, Written Word of God, the Sword of the Spirit!
 (For a full, detailed expose about Satan and his strategies in our lives, I urge you to read two other teachings on this web site: Satan: From Beginning to End and Soldiers Training Manual).